uzh-rpg/rpg_dvs_ros/README.md

 # Disclaimer and License

-The RPG ROS DVS package has been tested under ROS-Indigo and Ubuntu 14.04.
+The RPG ROS DVS package has been tested under ROS Indigo and Ubuntu 14.04.

 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

-The source code is released under an GPL licence.
+The source code is released under an **GNU General Public License (GPL)**.

 # Package Overview

 The ROS DVS package provides a C++ driver for the Dynamic Vision Sensor (DVS).
-It also provides a calibration tool for both monocular and stereo setups.
+It also provides a calibration tool for both intrinsic and stereo calibration.
 To find out more about the DVS, visit the website of the [Institute of Neuroinformatics](http://siliconretina.ini.uzh.ch/wiki/index.php).

 ## Publications

 If you use this work in an academic context, please cite the following publications:

 * E. Mueggler, B. Huber, D. Scaramuzza: **Event-based, 6-DOF Pose Tracking for High-Speed Maneuvers**.
-IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Chicago, 2014.
+IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Chicago, 2014. ([PDF](http://rpg.ifi.uzh.ch/docs/IROS14_Mueggler.pdf))
 * A. Censi, J. Strubel, C. Brandli, T. Delbruck, D. Scaramuzza: **Low-latency localization by Active LED Markers tracking using a Dynamic Vision Sensor**.
-IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Tokyo, 2013.
+IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Tokyo, 2013. ([PDF](http://rpg.ifi.uzh.ch/docs/IROS13_Censi.pdf))
 * P. Lichtsteiner, C. Posch, T. Delbruck: **A 128×128 120dB 15us Latency Asynchronous Temporal Contrast Vision Sensor**.
 IEEE Journal of Solid State Circuits, Feb.
-2008, 43(2), 566-576.
+2008, 43(2), 566-576. ([PDF](https://www.ini.uzh.ch/~tobi/wiki/lib/exe/fetch.php?media=lichtsteiner_dvs_jssc08.pdf))

 # Driver Installation